JingweiZuo/SE4TeC/README.md

 ## Outline:

-The instrodcution of the file structure inside the project
+The introdcution of the file structure inside the project

 ### 1. Cluster_Docker